What Are The Best Debit Cards For Kids (And Teens)?

 Do Kids Debit Cards Collect Personal Data?

 Each company that issues debit cards for kids has different personal data collection policies.
 But in general, debit cards for kids collect some personal information.
+Some common information includes the child’s name, age, email address, transaction information, and more.

-Are Kids Debit Cards Safe?
+Are Kids’ Debit Cards Safe?

 Many debit cards for kids offer built-in safety features like real-time alerts and transaction monitoring.
 With that, you can stay on top of possible fraud activity.
 If someone steals the debit card information, you can dispute the transactions.

 Additionally, debit cards for kids are attached to an FDIC-insured deposit account.
-The Federal Deposit Insurance Corporation offers insurance of up to $250,000 for money help in deposit accounts.
+The Federal Deposit Insurance Corporation offers insurance of up to $250,000 for money held in deposit accounts.
 So, it’s likely that your child’s balance is well protected.

 What About Investment Accounts for Kids?

-A kids debit card is a great tool for children to learn about money management and financial literacy.
+A kid’s debit card is an excellent tool for children to learn about money management and financial literacy.
 But it’s not the only type of account you should consider creating for your kids.
+If you want to help your child pay for their higher education or other qualified education expenses, a 529 plan offers a tax-advantaged way to save.

-If you want to save for your child’s future expenses without the constraint of educational costs, then consider a trust fund.
-This vehicle puts you in control of how and when your child has access to the funds.
+Another tax-advantaged account perfect for kids earning an income is a Custodial Roth IRA, which can help your kids get a jump start on saving for their future.
+If you want to save for your child’s future expenses without the constraint of educational costs, consider a trust fund.
+This vehicle lets you control how and when your child can access the funds.

 Finally, a regular old savings account is also a good idea.
 It gives your child the ability to watch their savings grow over time.
+Each of these accounts can help improve your child’s financial literacy.

 What Happens if My Child Loses a Debit Card?

+It’s easy to lose a debit card, but it’s just as easy to lock it from potentially fraudulent transactions.
 Before starting your search for the card, lock it.
-If you and your child cannot find the card, simply cancel it and order a new card.
+If you and your child cannot find the card, cancel it and order a new card.

 Although you might have to pay a fee for a new debit card, it’s a painless process.
 Unlike a traditional pocket full of cash, the funds stored on a debit card are safely protected from total loss.